-New Hampshire, one of the original 13 colonies, entered the Union in June 1788, and has participated in all 57 presidential elections through 2012.
+New Hampshire, one of the original 13 colonies, entered the Union in June 1788, and has participated in all 58 presidential elections through 2016.
 Although surrounded by “blue” states, the independent nature of New Hampshire voters leads it to be considered a battleground state in most election cycles.
-(It has, however, ultimately voted Democratic in five of the last six elections.)
-In 2012, Barack Obama won by about 5.5% over Mitt Romney.
+It has, however, ultimately voted Democratic in six of the last seven elections.
+In 2016, Hillary Clinton won by 0.4% over Donald Trump, the 2nd closest state (after Michigan) in percentage terms that year.
 New Hampshire has maintained its allocation of four electoral votes since 1884.